holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

     end
     end

-In this Vagrantfile, we simply specify:
+In this Vagrantfile, we specify:
-- Number of virtual machines: `NUM_MASTER_NODE`, `NUM_WORKER_NODE`
+- A number of virtual machines: `NUM_MASTER_NODE`, `NUM_WORKER_NODE`
 - IP address: `IP_NW`, `MASTER_IP_START`, `NODE_IP_START`
 - Private networking connectivity: `node.vm.network`
 - Unique hostname: `node.vm.hostname`
 - Operating system: `config.vm.box`
 - System resources: `vb.memory`, `vb.cpus`

-The syntax of Vagrantfile is [Ruby](https://www.ruby-lang.org/en/), but knowledge of the `Ruby programming language` is not necessary to make modifications to the `Vagrantfile`.
+The syntax of Vagrantfile is [Ruby](https://www.ruby-lang.org/en/), but knowledge of it is not necessary to make modifications to the `Vagrantfile`.
 See [here](https://developer.hashicorp.com/vagrant/docs/vagrantfile) for more information about `Vagrantfile syntax`.

 ## Start provisioning